-You are not alone.
-Hair loss in women is becoming increasingly common. vMore than 50% of women will experience hair loss at some point in their lifetime1.
+Hair loss in women is becoming increasingly common.
+More than 50% of women will experience hair loss at some point in their lifetime1.
 Yes, you read that correctly, more than HALF!
 This makes female hair loss just as common as having sensitive skin2 or wearing glasses3 so you’re certainly not alone.

 There are two periods in a woman's life when hair loss is known to be very common, during/following menopause and following childbirth.
 Review the various causes of hair loss by following the links below:

 Hereditary Hair Loss in Women

 Hair growth is cyclical, going through three main stages: the growth stage (anagen phase), the rest stage (catagen phase) and then finally, the shedding stage (telogen phase).

 Each individual hair may endure on the scalp for three to seven years before entering the catagen phase for around two weeks and then the telogen phase which can last for a few months.
 It is during this final stage that hair begins to sit higher on the scalp and can be pulled out with very little effort such as when brushing or washing your hair.
 After the hair has been shed, a new one will take its place and begin to grow.
 In the case of hereditary hair loss, this cycle becomes a lot quicker and it may only take months for a new hair to be shed, or in some cases a new hair may not replace the recently shed hair at all.

 As with telogen effluvium, changes in vitamins and minerals in your body can lead to hair loss and this is especially apparent when it comes to iron stores and B12.
-A quick trip to the doctor for some blood tests for B12 and serum feritin (iron stores) will reveal whether or not this could be contributing to your hair loss.
+A quick trip to the doctor for some blood tests for B12 and serum ferritin (iron stores) will reveal whether or not this could be contributing to your hair loss.
 The good news about this particular cause for hair loss is that like telogen effluvium, when the appropriate iron and B12 levels are restored through the use of supplements and/or dietary changes, your hair should return to normal.
-In the meantime, however, using BOOSTNBLEND™ to cover any areas of visible scalp will ensure your issue remains private!